-“Clinical trials are important to show the efficacy and safety of potential new treatments for Alzheimer’s disease,” says Michael Irizarry, M.D., Master of Public Health and vice president of clinical research at Eisai Inc. “The trials can identify the individuals most likely to respond to treatments and how treatments impact disease progression, clinical symptoms, daily function, behavioral symptoms and quality of life.”
+“Clinical trials are important to show the efficacy and safety of potential new treatments for Alzheimer’s disease,” says Michael Irizarry, M.D., M.P.H. and vice president of clinical research at Eisai Inc. “The trials can identify the individuals most likely to respond to treatments and how treatments impact disease progression, clinical symptoms, daily function, behavioral symptoms and quality of life.”

 Patients, caregivers and family members can ask their physician about Alzheimer’s disease clinical trials or look to internet resources like the www.clinicaltrials.gov.

 Dr. Hampel is optimistic about the future of Alzheimer’s disease treatments.
 “We are very excited about the research we are conducting,” he says, “our ultimate goal is a world without Alzheimer’s disease.”